Wike swears in 13 commissioners, 15 advisers – The Sun Nigeria

 He said that Rivers government got preliminary report that none of the SAs or commissioners was involved in cultism.

-He said commissioners who will head the Ministries of Works, Health, Agriculture, and Urban Development must be up and doing.
+He said commissioners who will head the infrastructure Ministries of Works, Health, Agriculture, Urban Development and Agriculture must be up and doing.
 He said no excuses would be tolerated by the government.

 He urged them to work with their respective permanent secretaries to deliver on the agenda of the state government.

-Wike further said that he would continue to work as if this were his first term in office.
+Wike said that he would continue to work as if this is his first term in office.

 He assured that he would consolidate the delivery of projects across the state.